Our time together…

 Erin Cox - Basketry weaver, wild crafter, artist, forager, and teacher

-Erin started her basketry journey in the fall of 2022 and had willow planted by spring 2023!
+Erin started her basketry journey in the fall of 2022, wove her first willow basket in fall of 2023, and had willow planted by spring 2024!
 She knew immediately she had found a new love in willow and is now eager to share her willow bounty with you.
 Erin finds great joy in learning from and weaving with plants that grow in the Pacific Northwest.
-Personally harvesting and caring for the plants she works with have deepened her connection to the land and built a community she loves.
+Personally harvesting and caring for the plants she works with have deepened her connection to the land and built a community she loves

 Over the last few years, I’ve fallen in love with willow and now I want to share her with you.
-Join myself and my friend Mel Fritchle, an ecospiritural poet and guide, as we explore and open ourselves to the natural world around us.
 This will be a special weekend of willow, weaving, and kinship.
-From field to basket we will create a vibrant fresh willow ribbed basket while exploring and celebrating willow and ourselves.
+From field to basket we will harvest and weave a vibrant fresh willow ribbed basket while exploring and celebrating willow.

-Introducing Camp Kindred: Spirit of Willow…a place to come together to learn about the incredible indomitable willow and ourselves.
+Introducing Camp Kindred…a place to come together to learn about the incredible indomitable willow and ourselves.
 A time to strengthen our connection to the natural world, find others who hear the call of the wild, and explore the spirit of willow.
 A weekend to slow down and enjoy simple things - good food, kind people, and nature in our hands.

 Spirit of Willow